joemmalatesta/joemmalatesta/src/lib/posts/cheddarboxd.md

 In order to work around not having a database, I needed to have some structure for my files.
 Luckily, Pinata allows grouping by folders.
 This enabled me to make “accounts” in Pinata where I could store user credentials and associate posts with accounts.

-Once I mentally worked out the backend implementation, I spent a majority of my time on the frontend, doing things like ensuring loading states were displayed, creating a responsive design for the PWA, and removing copyright watermarks from my cheese SVG's.
+Once I mentally worked out the backend implementation, I spent a majority of my time on the frontend, doing things like ensuring loading states were displayed, creating a responsive design for the PWA, and removing copyright watermarks from my stolen cheese SVG's.

 I had honestly planned on finishing Cheddarboxd in a few hours and saving time for exploring campus and doing homework, but it wouldn't be in true hackathon spirit if some random bugs didn't keep me awake till 7am.